Are you looking for simple, low cost ways to create a natural outdoor play space for young children?

 It is unfortunate that children can't design their outdoor play environments.
-Research on children's preferences shows that if children had the design skills to do so, their creations would be completely different from the areas called playgrounds that most adults design for them.
+Research on children's preferences shows that if children had the design skills to do so, their creations would be completely different from the areas called playgrounds that most adults design for them. - White and Stoecklin

 Outdoor spaces designed by children would not only be fully naturalized with plants, trees, flowers, water, dirt, sand, mud, animals and insects, but also would be rich with a wide variety of play opportunities of every imaginable type.
-If children could design their outdoor play spaces, they would be rich developmentally appropriate learning environments where children would want to stay all day.
-(White and Stoecklin)

 Credit: Port Broughton Kindergarten